subhash-ranjan/subhash-ranjan/README.md

 #### Hi there 👋

-##### Full Stack developer from India and currently full time freelancer with overall 11 years of experience including 7 years of experince in MNC.
+##### I am a Full Stack Developer and currently a full time freelancer with an overall 11 years of experience including 7 years of industry experience in managing, designing, and developing applications.

 ##### NOW